 - coordinated the external and internal budget process

 - prepared the 2010–11 annual financial statements (which received an unqualified audit report from the Australian National Audit Office) and the department's portfolio budget statements for 2012–13

 - met all monthly reporting requirements via the Commonwealth Budget Management System

 - upgraded the department's financial management information system.

 Factors, events and trends influencing performance

 Much of the work of the office involves frequent direct contact with senators, their staff and other clients, presenting an ongoing opportunity to receive feedback on the office's services.
 This informal feedback continued to be very positive.
-More formal feedback is received through the biennial survey of senators' satisfaction which was carried out between February and May 2011.
-This year's senators' survey reported high levels of satisfaction with the provision of support services in most areas.
+More formal feedback is received through the biennial survey of senators' satisfaction which was last carried out in 2011 and which reported high levels of satisfaction.

 Section heads met regularly with the Usher of the Black Rod to review operational matters relating to the whole office, and also met with their teams to consider performance and work-related issues.